Epidemiology of HIV/AIDS

+In some countries, HIV disproportionately affects certain key populations (sex workers and their clients, men who have sex with men, people who inject drugs, and transgender people) and their sexual partners.
+In Sub-Saharan Africa, 63% of new infections are women, with young women (aged 15 to 24 years) twice as likely as men of the same age to be living with HIV.
+In Western Europe and North America, men who have sex with men account for almost two thirds of new HIV infections.

-According to the World Health Organization (WHO), the prevalence of HIV in the Africa Region was estimated at 1.1 million people as of 2018.
+In 2018, the prevalence of HIV in the Africa Region was estimated at 1.1 million people.
 The African Region accounts for two thirds of the incidence of HIV around the world.
 Sub-Saharan Africa is the region most affected by HIV.
-In 2018, an estimated 61% of new HIV infections occurred in this region, and as of 2020, more than two thirds of those living with HIV are living in Africa.
+In 2020, more than two thirds of those living with HIV were living in Africa.
 HIV rates have been decreasing in the region: From 2010 to 2020, new infections in eastern and southern Africa fell by 38%.
 Still, South Africa has the largest population of people with HIV of any country in the world, at 8.45 million, 13.9% of the population as of 2022.
-As of 2022, it is estimated that the adult HIV prevalence rate is 6.2%, a 1.2% increase from data reported in the 2011 UNAIDS World Aids Day Report.

-In western Europe and North America, most people with HIV are able to access treatment and live long and healthy lives.
-As of 2020, 88% of people living with HIV in this region know their HIV status, and 67% have suppressed viral loads.
-In 2019, approximately 1.2 million people in the United States had HIV; 13% did not realize that they were infected.
-In Canada as of 2016, there were about 63,110 cases of HIV.
+In Western Europe and North America, most people with HIV are able to access treatment and live long and healthy lives.
+In 2020, 88% of people living with HIV in this region knew their HIV status, and 67% have suppressed viral loads.
+In 2019, approximately 1.2 million people in the United States had HIV.
+13% did not realize that they were infected.
+In Canada in 2016, there were about 63,110 cases of HIV.
 In 2020, 106,890 people were living with HIV in the UK and 614 died (99 of these from COVID-19 comorbidity).
-In Australia, as of 2020, there were about 29,090 cases.
+In Australia, in 2020, there were about 29,090 cases.

-Throughout the world, HIV disproportionately affects certain key populations (sex workers and their clients, men who have sex with men, people who inject drugs, and transgender people) and their sexual partners.
-These groups account for 65% of global HIV infections, and 93% of new infections outside of sub-Saharan Africa.
-In Western Europe and North America, men who have sex with men account for almost two thirds of new HIV infections.

-In Sub-Saharan Africa, 63% of new infections are women, with young women (aged 15 to 24 years) twice as likely as men of the same age to be living with HIV.